zhaorz/Touch-Calculator/readme.txt

     in an arbitrary dimensionality while dimension switching in between each addition.

+    The pipeline contains normalization, vectorization, and a collection of other processes.

     The module is also able to analyze more traditional features, such as length, curvature, and number of strokes.
 All together, the processing outputs feature vectors of length 11.